flame-engine/flame/doc/flame/collision_detection.md

 ```

+## Ray casting

+Ray casting is the operation of casting out one or more rays from a point and see if they hit
+anything, in Flame's case, hitboxes.

+We provide two methods for doing so, `raycast` and `raycastAll`.
+The first one just casts out
+a single ray and gets back a result with information about what and where the ray hit, and some
+extra information like the distance, normal and the reflection ray.
+The second one, `raycastAll`,
+works similarly but sends out multiple rays uniformly all around the origin, or within two angles
+from the origin.

+## Ray tracing

+Ray tracing is similar to ray casting, but instead of just checking what the ray hits you can
+continue to trace the ray and see what its reflection ray (the ray bouncing off the hitbox) will
+hit and then what that casted reflection ray's reflection ray will hit and so on, until you decide
+that you have traced the ray for long enough.
+If you imagine how a pool ball would bounce on a pool
+table for example, that information could be retrieved with the help of ray tracing.

 ## Comparison to Forge2D

 If you want to have a full-blown physics engine in your game we recommend that you use